TheNexusAvenger/Nexus-LU-Launcher/README.md

 level of functionality, like Uchu and Operation Crux.
 At this point, pull requests may not be accepted as the implementation is incomplete and may change.

+### Disclaimer
+LEGO<sup>Ⓡ</sup> is a trademark of the LEGO Group.
+The LEGO Group is not affiliated with this project, has not endorsed or authorized its operation, and is not liable for any safety issues in relation to its operation.